RafifAlzayat/thecoolteam-/README.md

 We will create each one of these models with our COVID-19 data, and tweak the parameters to test for under fitting or over fitting, to figure out which models and at what parameters are best for visualizing certain conclusions about the data.
 All of our models will be supervized machine learning models.

 We can use SVMs, decision trees, random forest, gradient boosted trees, and naive Bayes models to solve binary problems like who is likely to contract COVID-19.
 We can use decision trees, random forest, and naive Bayes multiclass classification problems.
 We can use decision trees, random forest, linear least squares, ridge regression, Lasso, multinomial logistic regression, and GBT to visualize regressions.

+Ryan/Alan to add:
+✓ Description of preliminary data preprocessing
+✓ Description of preliminary feature engineering and preliminary feature selection, including their decision-making process ✓ Description of how data was split into training and testing sets ✓ Explanation of model choice, including limitations and benefits

 The diagram for the machine learning model is below:
   ![alt text](https://github.com/RafifAlzayat/thecoolteam-/blob/main/Machine%20Learning%20Model%20Diagram.jpg)